supercoderoffuture/Restaurant_v_3.0/README.md

 # Restaurant_v_3.0

 This website has been created as a final submission project for the course ' HTML, CSS and JavaScript for Web Developers ' provided via the Coursera Platform.
-The project is an interactive website for a restaurant with features like live map, direct-contact and feedback form.
+The project is an interactive website for a restaurant with features like live map, direct-call for order and feedback form.

 ## Getting Started